 If there were any assignments from previous semesters that you would like to change, for example removing or adding Learning Objectives that were unnecessary or that should have been assessed, edit the assignment before students begin working in it.
 This video will walk you through the steps.

-You may decide to change settings on tests such as password protection, time limits or the ability to print your test for students with ‘Offline Mode’.
-It’s easy to edit the way your test is set up through ‘Settings’ from within your test.
-Find more information at Step 8 on this help article!
+You may decide to change settings on assessments such as password protection, time limits or the ability to print your test for students with ‘Offline Mode’.
+It’s easy to edit the way your assessment is set up through ‘Settings’ from within your assessment.
+Find more information at Step 20 in this help article!

 Frequently Asked Questions about Starting a New Semester